Viicos/django-autotyping/README.md

 `django-autotyping` can achieve the following:
 - Generate dynamic stubs depending on your application.
-For this use case, it is recommended to use it as a Django development application ([configuration](#configuration)).
+For this use case, it is recommended to use it as a Django development application (see [configuration](#configuration)).
-- When dynamic stubs are not enough, it can automatically apply changes to your source code, to avoid having to manually add type hints.
+- When dynamic stubs are not enough, explicit type hints can be automatically added to your source code.

 # Configuration